erikknorren/nuxt3-starter/README.md

 <h2 id="scss">SCSS</h2>

-<b>If you are planning to use Tailwind CSS, you do not need to use SCSS.
-If you are planning on using Vuetify, it is recommended you follow this step.</b>
+<b>If you are planning on using Vuetify, it is recommended you follow this step.
+If you are planning on using Tailwind, you do NOT need to perform this step.</b>

 `yarn add sass`